sshookman/ragnarok-hub/README.md

 Once in a usable and stable state the hub will be launched on a public server and will be accessible through telnet on port 1127.

+Another plan is create a simple script that would turn a raspberry pi into command-line-only computer for the sole pupose of accessing the hub.
+Then you could just shove it into a lunchbox and play in style wherever you go!
+A RagnaBox if you will.
+Eesh, maybe don't.

+A nice-to-have would be a graphical (probably web-based) tool to aid in the construction of games so people don't have to mess around with sqlite just to make a game.
+A bit more work than the RagnaBox.

+---

 ## Getting Started

 #### Running Locally

 The application can be run locally using a single gradle command.
 The gradle wrapper is included with the repository, so gradle does not need to be installed in order to execute the command.
+Wasn't that nice of me!

 ```
 $ ./gradlew clean run
 ```

 This will initiate the spring boot application on your local machine and will serve the library out of port 1127 over telnet.
+Assuming your birthday is not also the 27th of November and you are not already using that port.

 #### Running with Docker